enjaku4/rabarber/README.md

   }
 end
 ```
 `when_roles_missing` must be a proc where you can define the behaviour when the roles specified in `grant_access` are missing (`missing_roles` is an array of missing roles, `context` is a hash that looks like this: `{ controller: "InvoicesController", action: "index" }`).
-Such a check is performed on every request, and and by default, only a warning is logged when roles are missing.
+This check is performed on every request and when the application is initialized if `config.eager_load` is enabled in Rails.
+By default, only a warning is logged when roles are missing.

 ```rb
 Rabarber.configure do |config|